Horse riding safaris in Botswana

 Riding Safaris on Mashatu Game Reserve

 Another horse trail option is in the game-rich Tuli Block on the banks of the Limpopo River between South African and Botswana.
-The beauty of this area is its year round appeal.
+The beauty of this area is its year-round appeal.
+See the below link for more details.